overviewer/Minecraft-Overviewer/docs/running.rst

 Options
 -------

-The following three options change the way The Overviewer determines which tiles to update, and are intended to be things you only have to use in special situations.
+The following options change the way The Overviewer generates or updates the map, and are intended to be things you only have to use in special situations.
 You should not normally have to specify these options; the default is typically correct.

 .. cmdoption:: --no-tile-checks